kanidm/kanidm/book/src/developers/designs/messaging.md

 A number of features require us to be able to communicate with users.
 This includes things like user account signups, credential reset requests, and notification of security events.

-Each of these has unique requirements, so simply sending an email is not sufficent.
+Each of these has unique requirements, so simply sending an email is not sufficient.

 ## Use Cases